 When should I take my leave?

-Can I get paid?
+Will I get paid?

 If you are in the U.S., you can read about the different state laws here.

-Is there an alternative to maternity leave?
+Is there an alternative to family leave?

-Getting ready for maternity leave
+Getting ready for leave

-Before your maternity leave, a few things to remember to make it an easier process:
+As you prepare, here are a few things to remember to make it an easier process:

-- Talk to HR: Consult your human resources department to figure out all the options you have.
+- Talk to HR: Consult your human resources department to figure out all of the options you have.
 Some departments may be more hesitant to offer money or time off, so be sure to do research and ask a lot of questions to get what you are entitled to.
 Ask about your options early so you have plenty of time to come up with a plan.

 - Coordinate with your partner: Plan together to maximize the time you two can take care of Baby.
-Some companies even offer leave specifically for men to stay home with their newborns.
+Some companies offer leave specifically for partners to stay home with their newborns.
 Maybe you’ll want to take time off together, or maybe your partner could take time off later and take care of Baby when your leave ends and you return to work.